dotnet/designs/accepted/single-file/staging.md

 In this stage

-* MSIL and Ready-to-run files bundled into the single-file will load and execute directly from the executable.
+* IL and Ready-to-run files bundled into the single-file will load and execute directly from the executable.
 * Native library support is the same as the previous stage.
 * Debugging support is unaffected.